 - Complex tasks, such as implementing the steps of a behavior plan

-- Tasks where it is important that staff do them the same way every time, such as documentation of incidents of negative behaviors
+- Tasks where it is important that staff do them the same way every time, such as documentation of crisis incidents

-It may seem like a simple thing but creating such checklists and sharing them with staff can lead to better supervision, better job performance and better employee morale.
-Everyone will know what they are required to do and that they will be held accountable.
+It may seem like a simple thing, but creating checklists and sharing them with staff can lead to better supervision, better job performance, and better employee morale.
+Everyone will know what they are required to do and that they will be held accountable to the same standards.

-Of course, supervision isn’t just about holding people accountable; it’s also about improving performance through feedback and training.
-Having a checklist makes it easier for supervisors to catch problems and work with staff to improve performance.
+Of course, supervision isn’t just about holding people accountable.
+It’s also about improving performance through feedback and training.
+Having a checklist makes it easier for supervisors to provide real-time feedback and work with staff to improve performance.

 In addition, such structured performance expectations create an atmosphere of professionalism and encourage attention to detail among staff.
 That can impact those intangible qualities often prioritized in human services, such as teamwork, compassion, and a positive attitude.

 Be Willing To Get, Not Just Give, Feedback

 While having tools in place to guide your DSPs is fantastic, you must also create processes that allow DSPs to provide feedback on their supervisors.
 This is an important element of a happy and effective work environment according to 80% of DSPs.
 Additionally, DSPs who were satisfied with their supervisors felt more comfortable talking with their supervisor about challenges they face, both personal and professional.
 This type of relationship allows for two-way communication where DSPs can truly feel that everyone is cared for and respected.